hujb2000/metetor-tutorial/README.md

    methods have been added to the app and displays teh appropriate  controls.

    Your can add the accounts-facebook package to enable Facebook login in your app, the Facebook button will automatically appear in the dropdown.

+10. Security with methods

+	The best way to do this is by declaring methods.
+Instead of the client code directory calling insert, update and remove,

+	Every newly created Meteor project has the insecure package added by default , This is the package that allows us to edit the database from the client

+	meteor remove insecure.

+	When you call a method on the client using Meteor.call, two things happen in parallel:

+	1. The client sends a request to the server to run the method in a secure environment, just line an AJAX request would work
+	2. A simulation of the method runs directly on the client to attempt to predict the outcome of the server call using the available information.